Jotrorox/locc/README.md

 LOCC is optimized for speed:

-> todo
+- :zap: Written in Zig for high performance
+- :rocket: Fast parsing and counting algorithms
+- :bar_chart: Efficient memory usage
+- :tada: Handles large repositories with ease

 ## Releases

 ... will have to be setup first with the next minor release

 ## Contributing